Advertisement

 Michelle Obama (R) and Oprah Winfrey at the United Centre in Chicago, November 13, 2018.
 (Photo by JIM YOUNG/AFP via Getty Images)

-In 2022, after publishing her second book, The Light We Carry, Michelle launched a book tour and later a podcast under the same name.
+In 2022, Michelle launched a book tour for her second book, The Light We Carry.
+She also later launched a podcast under the same name.
 We spoke exclusively with Michelle about that book.
 She spoke candidly about the power of friendship and supporting one another.
 Topics she will likely cover on her speaking tour.

 “I’ve always invested deeply in my friendships, but these days, I appreciate my friends even more: the knowing looks that only they can give, the hugs delivered at just the right time, the simple reassurances that tell us we matter, that our light is recognised, and our voice is heard.”